mythsman/hexo-douban/README.md

 ```

 ## Screenshot
-We just test the plugin in the following three themes.
+We just test the plugin in the following themes.

 ### hexo-theme-landscape
 ![landscape](screenshot/landscape.png)